 Other things are not a top priority like if you want generic linen or chair type and the venue has it, you can have those included and have the venue price it out.

 Make sure to have a checklist to know in advance what you are getting for your money and how much it is worth.

 Your wedding venue should also have a sufficient parking area so that your guests don’t have to park their cars in a distant place and walk to the venue. (more about accessibility below)

 6. Consider Accommodations

-You might choose a hotel as a venue – since it has the ceremony/reception halls, photo area/s, and great rooms that you can utilize.
+Another tip on how to choose a wedding venue is to consider accommodations.
+If it works for you, a hotel as a venue can be a good idea.
+Since it has ceremony/reception halls, photo area/s, and great rooms that you can utilize.